nixworks/public/news/2007/01/23/index.md

 ## [2007-01-23](/news/2007/01/23/index.md)

-##### President of the United States
+##### U.S. President
 ### [ President of the United States George W. Bush delivers the 2007 State of the Union Address, in which he remains steadfast to his Iraq policies, but also reaches out to political opponents by proposing environmental and social reforms. ](/news/2007/01/23/president-of-the-united-states-george-w-bush-delivers-the-2007-state-of-the-union-address-in-which-he-remains-steadfast-to-his-iraq-polic.md)
-_Context: 2007 State of the Union Address, Democrat, George W. Bush, President of the United States, U.S. presence in Iraq_
+_Context: 2007 State of the Union Address, Democrat, George W. Bush, U.S. President, U.S. presence in Iraq_

 ##### Two years of helping
 ### [ War in Somalia: Ethiopia begins withdrawing troops from Mogadishu. ](/news/2007/01/23/war-in-somalia-ethiopia-begins-withdrawing-troops-from-mogadishu.md)